Air2air/northworks/public/content/w-pub.md

 DOWNLOADABLE PUBLICATIONS**

-The following .pdf files are reproduced with permission of the copyright holders.*
+The following.pdf files are reproduced with permission of the copyright holders.*

 [*](hurricanes.pdf)**